Jaykayloc/ITO/README.md

 - Stable FP32 decoding
   – VAE runs in float32 with tiling/slicing to reduce NaNs and OOMs
 - Standard SDXL path with fp32 decode
-  – a `generate_fixed` helper for “vanilla” SDXL images
+  – a `generate_fixed` helper for "vanilla" SDXL images
 - Negative prompts & SDXL dual‑prompt support
 - A small `make_grid` utility to tile images with labels